gallowaylabs/stamp/README.md

 # Stamp

-A Discord chat interaction ("slash command") for generating Discord localized timestamps.
+A Discord chat interaction (slash command) for generating user-timestamps.

 ## Adding this interaction to your server